 Middlebury College provides a level of insurance protection for employees, students, and College organizations while acting on behalf of the College.
 College coverage does not extend to persons acting on their own or acting outside of the scope of their relationship to the College.
 The coverage provided by the College is not a replacement for, but rather, a supplement to their own coverage.
-If more information is required, the dean of the faculty or designate will secure the information from the assistant treasurer on behalf of faculty.
+If more information is required, the vice president for Academic Affairs / dean of the faculty or designate will secure the information from the assistant treasurer on behalf of faculty.
 The dean of the College will secure the information on behalf of students.

 The College recognizes the need for and strongly encourages individual insurance protection on the part of employees and students (or their parents) alike, in addition to and apart from any provided through the College.
 The College does not extend coverage/payment for damages caused by "acts of god."

 Middlebury College insurance policies afford protection against claims and suits as follows:

 1. Instructors, teachers, professors, and all salaried employees of the College are protected by the College public liability insurance against claims for injury occurring anywhere in the world, brought against them by anyone, provided they were acting within the scope of their duties for the College at the time of the injury.
 Exceptions are claims arising out of the use of motor vehicles (see 2 below) and claims brought by another College employee who is acting within the scope of his or her employment.

 2. All employees, all students, and all other persons are protected by the College automobile liability insurance for injury claims brought against them arising out of their use of a College-owned automobile or a hired automobile, provided the College has given permission for such use and the use is within the scope of such permission.